Improved upper bounds on Zarankiewicz numbers: Proof of Theorem

 For an edge $E$ of size less than $k$ and a fixed $v$-subset $U$ of $E$, the $(k,s,v)$-deficiency of $E$ counts the number of incidences with $s$-supersets of $U$ that would be gained if $E$ were replaced by a superset of $E$ with size $k$.
 If the values of $k$, $s$, and $v$ are clear from context, we may simply write \emph{deficiency}.

 We are now ready to prove Theorem~\ref{T:constraint}.
 In fact, we prove a lemma that states that the numbers of edges of each size in a hypergraph $H$ with certain properties must obey linear constraints given by \eqref{E:LP1}, \eqref{E:LP2} and \eqref{E:LPgen}.
 The constraints \eqref{E:LP1} and \eqref{E:LP2} are those of Roman's linear program, which we already discussed, and we state and prove them here for convenience.
 The new family of constraints given by \eqref{E:LPgen} are exactly those claimed by Theorem~\ref{T:constraint}.
+Throughout the paper we let $\alpha$ be as defined in Theorem~\ref{T:constraint}, where the values of $m$, $s$, $t$, $v$ and $k$ will always be clear from context.

 \begin{lemma} Let $H$ be an $(s,t-1)$-linear hypergraph $H$ of order $m$ with $n$ edges, each of which has size at least $s-1$.
 If $H$ has exactly $n_i$ edges of size $i$ for each $i \in \{s-1,\ldots,m\}$, then $(n_{s-1},\ldots,n_m)$ satisfies